fpgadeveloper/fpga-drive-aximm-pcie/Vitis/README.md

 /<path-to-xilinx-tools>/Vitis/2019.2/bin/xsct build-vitis.tcl
 ```

-The build script does four things:
+The build script does three things:

 1. Makes a copy of the `axipcie` driver from
 `{Vitis Install Dir}\data\embeddedsw\XilinxProcessorIPLib\drivers\` to the repo's local